Gosport Borough Council: Governance

 Gosport Borough Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 There are no civil parishes in the borough.

 Political control

-The council has been under Liberal Democrat majority control since 2022.
+The council has been under no overall control since January 2026.
+After the 2026 election, the Conservatives became the largest party and formed a minority administration to run the council.

 Political control of the council since the 1974 reforms has been as follows: